-Former FBI Director James Comey to testify June 8
+James Comey to testify June 8

 A source told CNN Wednesday that Comey is also expected to address his private conversations with Trump, where Trump reportedly asked him to kill his investigation into former national security adviser Michael Flynn.

+READ: Senators asked Comey to investigate AG Jeff Sessions for possible perjury

+Comey will testify in open session beginning at 10 a.m.
+ET, followed by a closed session around 1 p.m., the committee announced.

-Comey will testify in open session beginning at 10 a.m., followed by a closed session around 1 p.m., the committee announced.
+Comey will testify in open session beginning at 10 a.m.
+ET, followed by a closed session around 1 p.m., the committee announced.

+A source told CNN on Wednesday Comey has spoken privately with special counsel Robert Mueller to work out the parameters for his testimony to ensure there are no legal entanglements as a result of his public account.

 This story is breaking and will be updated.